umangshrestha/Fall-2022-Shopify-Developer-Intern-Challenge/README.md

 ## 1. Tasks

-<input type="checkbox" disabled checked /> CRUD Functionality
+[x] disabled checked /> CRUD Functionality

-<input type="checkbox" disabled /> When deleting, allow deletion comments and undeletion
+[ ] When deleting, allow deletion comments and undeletion

-<input type="checkbox" disabled  checked/> Ability to create warehouses/locations and assign inventory to specific location
+[x] Ability to create warehouses/locations and assign inventory to specific location

-<input type="checkbox" disabled /> Ability to create “shipments” and assign inventory to the shipment, and adjust inventory
+[ ] Ability to create “shipments” and assign inventory to the shipment, and adjust inventory appropriately
-appropriately

 ## 2. Requirements